 The book starts off very well.
 The characters are interesting and engaging.
 Her descriptions of Chile and the early British settlers really captured my attention.
 But as I delved deeper into the book, some things started to bug me.
 The book takes place between 1843-1853, the early Victorian Era.
 And yet the main female characters seem to have traveled through the sexual revolution.
 Rose, the adoptive mother, and adopted daugher Eliza, both experience pre-marital sex and freedom from marriage.
 As British women, I would have expected them to have Victorian morals.
 And despite the rumors to the contrary, they are able to be a part of the British upper-class and society.

 I am not opposed to reading feminist novels.
 But I am opposed to reading a book with a lot of sex and sexual description.
 I stopped reading the book at page 100.
-Because of my personal standards, I will stop reading a book and return it to the library if the content exceeds my personal standards.
-This book certainly does that.
-Plus, I consider any author that has to rely on sex, foul language, or extreme violence to tell a story a poor literary craftsmen.
+I consider any author that has to rely on sex, foul language, or extreme violence to tell a story a poor literary craftsmen.
 This is fair warning that Oprah's selections may not be appropriate for everyone.
 And a fair warning about the types of stories Isabel Allende writes.

 Book Rating: 1 Star for effort.
 Clean up the story, and it may be worth reading.